 FAQ

+Does Kling Kolors 2.1 work on all body types?
 Yes, though clear, full-body photos yield the best accuracy.

+Can I upload my own clothes?
 Yes, both catalog and custom uploads are supported.

+How realistic are the renders?
 On average, 8.5 out of 10 for clothing.
 Accessories still lag behind.

+Is there a mobile version?
 Yes, the web app is mobile-friendly, with SDK options for enterprise teams.

+Will this replace photoshoots?
 Not entirely, but it can reduce physical shoots by 60 to 70 percent.

-Runbo Li is the Co-founder & CEO of Magic Hour.
-He is a Y Combinator W24 alum and was previously a Data Scientist at Meta where he worked on 0-1 consumer social products in New Product Experimentation.
-He is the creator behind @magichourai and loves building creation tools and making art.
+Runbo Li is the Co-founder and CEO of Magic Hour, where he builds AI video and image tools for content creation.
+He is a Y Combinator W24 founder and former Data Scientist at Meta, where he worked on 0-1 consumer social products in New Product Experimentation.
+He writes about AI video generation, AI image creation, creative workflows, and creator tools.